 A crucial but often forgotten step is planning how the M&E information will be disseminated to relevant stakeholders and decision-makers.
-Copies of the APR and quarterly reports must be forwarded to the RPCU, NDPC, MDAs and other stakeholders.
-Sharing the content of these reports with the DA and other stakeholders at the sub-district and community levels will increase the accountability and transparency of the DA as well as displaying commitment to development and poverty reduction.
+Copies of the sector APR and quarterly reports must be shared with the RPCU, NDPC, MDAs and other stakeholders.
+Sharing the content of these reports with the Sector Minister and other stakeholders at all levels will increase the accountability and transparency of the MDA as well as displaying commitment to development and poverty reduction.
 Furthermore, it will boost the commitment of the stakeholders to support development interventions that emerge from the M&E exercise.
-DPCU should therefore prepare a dissemination strategy.
+PPMED should therefore prepare a dissemination strategy.